SpyridonVergos/Spyridon_Vergos_Master-Thesis/Readme.md

 Efficient Market Hypothesis introduced by Eugene Fama by attempting to forecast the movement of the Greek Index Future FTSE/ATHEX Large Cap.
-Additionally, we compare the performance of our LSTM model performance with a Multilayered Perceptron with a time window and a traditional ARMA model using as variables autoregressive terms of our dataset.
-The results showed that both Artificial Intelligence methods outperform the classic econometric (ARMA) model on prediction accuracy and trading performance.
+Additionally, we compare the performance of our LSTM model performance with a Multilayered Perceptron with a time window using as variables autoregressive terms of our dataset.
 We conclude that the performed accuracy is impressive nevertheless it might be attributed to the good fitting of the model in the out of sample data and lack of exposure to LSTM of the particular market.
 Finally, we suggest ideas for further research.